-The Community Initiative Award from the State Historic Preservation Office (PA SHPO) recognizes organizations, municipalities, agencies, individuals, and others whose work embodies the theme of Pennsylvania’s recently released statewide historic preservation plan, #PreservAtionHappensHere.
+The Community Initiative Award from the State Historic Preservation Office (PA SHPO) recognizes organizations, municipalities, agencies, individuals, and others whose work embodies the theme of Pennsylvania’s statewide historic preservation plan, #PreservationHappensHere.

-#PreservAtionHappensHere is the idea that great preservation activities are happening every day across Pennsylvania.
-These activities may or, may not be thought of as historic preservation, nevertheless, need to be identified, shared, and celebrated!
+#PreservationHappensHere is the idea that great preservation activities are happening every day across Pennsylvania.
+These activities may or, may not be thought of as historic preservation, nevertheless, need to be discovered, shared, and celebrated.

 How to Enter